gdt050579/AppCUI-rs/docs/chapter-4/menu/popup.md

 }
 ```
 where:
-* `handle` is a handle to a menu that was registered via `register_menu(...)` method
+* `handle` is a handle to a menu that was registered via the `register_menu(...)` method.
-* `x` and `y` are coordonates within the current control where the menu should be displayed.
-Keep in mind that by default AppCUI will try to position the menu to the bottom-right side of the provided coordonates.
-However, if the menu does not fit in the available space, it will try to position the menu in a different way so that it is visible on the screen.
+* `x` and `y` are coordinates within the current control where the menu should be displayed.
+By default, AppCUI will try to position the menu to the bottom-right of the provided coordinates.
+If the menu does not fit in the available space, it will try another position so that it remains visible on the screen.
-* `max_size` an **Option** that allows one to control the maximum size of a menu.
-By default, a menu will attemp to increase its width and height to show all items while being visible on the screen.
-This behavior can be overwritten by providing a maximum width and height (keep in mind that the maximum width has to be at least **5** characters - to have at least **3** items visible)
+* `max_size` is an **Option** that controls the maximum size of a menu.
+By default, a menu will attempt to grow its width and height to show all items while staying visible on the screen.
+This behavior can be overridden by providing a maximum width and height (the maximum width must be at least **5** characters so that at least **3** items are visible).

 ## Example

-The following example creates a custom control that can display a popup menu when the use right click the mouse on it:
+The following example creates a custom control that can display a popup menu when the user right-clicks it:

 ```rs
 use appcui::prelude::*;